mozilla-ai/wasm-agents-blueprint/README.md

 # Wasm Agents Blueprint

-This Blueprint demonstrates how to run AI agents directly in the browser, using [WebAssembly](https://webassembly.org/) (Wasm) through [Pyodide](https://pyodide.org/) and the [OpenAI Agents Python SDK](https://openai.github.io/openai-agents-python/).
-Experience the power of Python-based AI agents without external dependencies – agent code runs directly in your web browser.
+This Blueprint bridges the gap between powerful Python AI frameworks and browser-based applications, by running the [OpenAI Agents Python SDK](https://openai.github.io/openai-agents-python/) in [WebAssembly](https://webassembly.org/) (Wasm) through [Pyodide](https://pyodide.org/).
+While you'll still use external (even local!)
+LLMs for inferencing, you can experience the power of Python-based AI agents without external dependencies.
+No server configurations, Docker containers, or complex deployments: just open an HTML file.

 ## Pre-requisites